Office hallway

 The bid process differs between design-bid-build and design-build projects.
 If a project uses the more traditional DBB approach, the construction bid occurs after the client has designs in hand, which a separate contractor created.
 In a DB project, the bid occurs before design, with one contractor performing team selection, pre-construction activities, design and construction.

-Construction bids go through several phases before any work can begin.
+Construction bids go through several phases like solicitations and site visits before any work can begin.
 Knowing how to bid on construction jobs involves managing the following stages.

 1. Solicitation